Europe must emerge stronger from this crisis

 Our Union must also be healthy and sustainable.
 One lesson to learn from this crisis is the importance of listening to scientific advice and taking action before it is too late.
 We cannot put off addressing climate change and must build our recovery on the European Green Deal.

 And we must be closer to citizens, making our Union more transparent and more democratic.
-The Conference on the Future of Europe, which had been planned to launch today and was only delayed due to the pandemic, will be essential in developing these ideas.
+The Conference on the Future of Europe, which had been planned to be launched today and was only delayed due to the pandemic, will be essential in developing these ideas.

+If we learn those lessons, if we remain united in solidarity and behind our values, then Europe can again emerge from crisis stronger than before.

-David Sassoli is president of the European Parliament.
-Charles Michel is president of the European Council.
-Ursula von der Leyen is president of the European Commission.
+David Sassoli is president of the European Parliament, Charles Michel is president of the European Council and Ursula von der Leyen is president of the European Commission.

 Independent journalism costs money.
 Support Times of Malta for the price of a coffee.Support Us